IBC Policy on Transgenic Plant Research

 Shipping: For shipping transgenic plants and/or seeds, refer to USDA-APHIS permitting and DOT requirements.

 NIH and MU policy requires that significant research-related incidents be reported immediately to the IBC via the Biosafety Team at EHS.
-Incidents include research-related accidents and illnesses as well as inadvertent release or improper disposal of biohazardous or recombinant DNA materials: (Examples, personal injury, non-decontaminated plant parts, seeds, or roots in soil removed from a greenhouse).
+Incidents include research-related accidents and illnesses as well as inadvertent release or improper disposal of biohazardous or recombinant or synthetic nucleic acid moleculres: (Examples, personal injury, non-decontaminated plant parts, seeds, or roots in soil removed from a greenhouse).

 If you have Questions or need assistance please contact the Biosafety team: